We all want to be the great horse riders and achieve our dreams…. So What Holds us Back?

 The other most common problem is when a rider is returning from an injury or in the case of women, childbirth.
 The core is weak and the seat will also be very weak.
 Posture muscle tone is low and confidence is also poor.
 This is a very dangerous state for a horse rider to be in.
 Every horse rider needs to train their posture for riding out of the saddle.
 Basic fitness is a must as well specific movement pattern training.
 This is now search as equestrian Pilates.

-Specific core training and the use of movement patterns to train your lower leg to be strong stable will result in your seat becoming deep and independent and your hands will never be used to hang on with (only in extreme cases).
+Specific core training and the use of movement patterns to train your lower leg to be strong and stable will result in your seat becoming deep and independent and your hands will never be used to hang on with (only in extreme cases).
 This program is specific equestrian pilates training, different to just pilates exercises.

 The riders use of the reins must be trained as well.
 Instructors tell horses riders “Don’t Pull on the reins” “Soften your Hands”.
 These are common repeated lines.